-How we make a Caproni sculptural reproduction
+How we make a Caproni sculptural reproduction:

-Separating all pieces.
+Separate all mold pieces.

-Closing and securing the mold.
+Close and secure the mold.

-The cast is de-molded after curing (time depends on size and design of mold.)
+The cast is de-molded after curing (time depends on size and design of mold).

 The plaster cast is hand-trimmed to maintain and recreate the accuracy of the original form and details.

 The cast is dried and cured in the climate-controlled drying room to remove all moisture.

 Once dry, the cast is hand-finished by highly-experienced artisans in the new owner's desired patina.